Skip to main content Skip to footer

 Our Story

 From a forge to a flour mill to a restaurant, people have been working in and around Black Pool Mill for ten centuries.
-A fascinating past and an exciting future.
+The Mill draws on its rich history to make it the unique dining destination it is today.

 History of Black Pool Mill